petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites.md

 # Optimizing Sites

-From having top-tier SEO to understanding and acting on your site's content to building a site that is accessible to all types of users, Liferay provides tools to help you understand site issues and take action.
+From having top-tier SEO, to understanding and acting on your site's content, to building a site that is accessible to all types of users, Liferay provides tools to help you understand site issues and take action.

 ## Search Engine Optimization

-Use Liferay's SEO tools to enhance your site's visibility in search engine results.
+You can use Liferay's SEO tools to enhance your site's visibility in search engine results.
 Configure [HTML titles, meta tags, and canonical URLs, manage robots.txt files](./displaying-content/using-display-page-templates/configuring-seo-and-open-graph.md), configure [XML sitemaps](./site-settings/managing-site-urls/configuring-xml-sitemaps.md), and integrate social media meta tags like [Open Graph](./site-settings/configuring-open-graph.md).

 ## Page Performance and Accessibility